odan/odan.github.io/_posts/2020-10-06-slim4-filepond.md

 ## Storage

-Create new new `storage/` directory in your project root that acts later as our upload directory.
+Create a new `storage/` directory in your project root which later acts as your upload directory.

-Also add this `.htaccess` file within into the `storage/` directory to prevent unwanted access from the web due to misconfiguration.
+Add this `.htaccess` file to the `storage/` directory to prevent unwanted access from the web due to misconfiguration.

 `deny from all`